yuantailing/cgservice/README.md

 - [x] Support HTTPS for apache2.
 Mount cert files into apache2 container, and add a service to renew certifications.
 - [x] Add cgserver service.
 - [x] Handle static files in cgserver.
-- [ ] Redirect traffic to *net.tsinghua.edu.cn* to another page by DNAT.
+- [x] Redirect traffic to *net.tsinghua.edu.cn* to another page by DNAT.
 - [ ] Put ftp into a Docker volume, ~~so does mysql~~.
-- [ ] Add a callback URL to GitHub OAuth.
+- [ ] Add a callback URL to GitHub OAuth in service cgserver.
 - [ ] Add OpenVPN protocol TCP.
-- [ ] Optimize default settings of apache2.
+- [ ] Make it easier to config apache2.